wwsource/SceneTracker/README.md

 ## Updates
 - [April 29, 2024] 📣 The code of SceneTracker is coming soon!
-- [April 28, 2024] 📣 The data of LSFDriving is coming soon!
+- [April 28, 2024] 📣 The data of LSFOdyssey and LSFDriving is coming soon!
 - [March 29, 2024] 📣 The paper of SceneTracker is made public!

 ## Environment